IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-android.md

   -  [Variables](#variables)
  -->

-You can use the UID2 SDK for Android to facilitate the process of performing the following activities:
+You can use the UID2 SDK for Android for the following:

 - Generating or establishing client identity using UID2.
 - Retrieving advertising tokens for bid stream use.